jmschabdach/dnd-notes/content/Session Notes/Session 04.md

 ---
 ### Previously...
  Visited Brastos' grave to return the amulet, the next day the Compass Rose wreck is gone
-- Alexa has another nightmare about some force stealing memories from her, wakes up with 27 freckles instead of 30
+- [[Alexa Heartwood|Alexa]] has another nightmare about some force stealing memories from her, wakes up with 27 freckles instead of 30
 - Go to Seaside Grove
     - Fight 3 fume drakes in a cave of Windspore mushrooms
     - Fight the fungal octopus